 Business travelers often overlook public libraries, but libraries can offer the perfect environment for productivity.
 Ergonomic workstations, fast internet connections, access to printing equipment, and plenty of peace and quiet make libraries a great place to get work done.
 In large cities, you’ll find libraries with coffee shops, outdoor lounging areas, and other amenities; in smaller cities, the library will be more basic.
 Either way, libraries offer a great place to work.

 Coffee shops and libraries offer a quiet space to research, write, or build reports, but they’re not conducive to making phone calls or attending Skype meetings.
 Coworking spaces will let you rent a workstation, a private office space, or a conference room by the hour, day, or week.
 In residential areas, these spaces are often rented out by the month to regular clients, but near hotels and airports, you can find coworking space by the hour.
 At the minimum, your temporary workplace will include access to fresh coffee, printers, telephones, and an ergonomic workspace.
 If you need to make calls or attend virtual meetings, ask to rent a private office for the day.
+Some of the best cities in the world have great coworking space for people working online.

 Hotels With Business Amenities